xgeoff/clearhealth/pages/pricing.md

 **Revenue mix at scale:**

-* 80 % premium / claim flow
+* 80% member contributions and claims flow
-* 10 % reinsurance commissions
+* 10% reinsurance commissions
-* 10 % data & wellness insights
+* 10% data and wellness insights

-**Target gross margin:** 8 – 12 % after stop-loss.
+**Target gross margin:** 8–12% after stop-loss

-**Key differentiators:**
+**Key Differentiators**

+* Transparent reference-based pricing
-* Real-time pricing with Cost Plus Drugs integration.
+* Integrated Cost Plus prescription access
-* Instant HSA reimbursement workflows.
+* Real-time HSA reimbursement workflows
-* Low admin overhead via tech automation.
+* Low administrative overhead through automation
-* Patient-first, transparent care model.
-* Flexible regulatory structure (ERISA + captive).
+* Portable, member-owned coverage (non-ERISA)
+* Path to captive formation for long-term stability
-* Competitive pricing vs. ACA plans.
+* Competitive cost vs. ACA HDHPs
-* Scalable to 10,000+ members within 2 years.
+* Scalable nationwide membership
-* Aligned incentives: healthier members = lower costs.
+* Alignment of incentives — healthier members, lower costs
-* ClearHealth as a trusted brand in a confusing market.
-* Focus on underserved segments (freelancers, small biz).
-* Data-driven insights for continuous improvement.
-* Sustainable growth via partnerships and tech innovation.
+* Data-driven, ethical, and transparent operations
-* Long-term vision: revolutionize health insurance with transparency and simplicity.
+* Partnerships with direct-care providers and fintech platforms
-* Commitment to ethical practices and member empowerment.
-* Building a community around better health spending.
-* Leveraging technology to reduce friction and costs.
-* Advocating for policy changes that support transparent pricing.
-* Continuous iteration based on member feedback and outcomes.
-* Positioning ClearHealth as a leader in the next generation of health insurance solutions.
+* ClearHealth positioned as a trusted, modern alternative to traditional insurance

-* Driving industry change through innovation and member-centric design.
-* Empowering members to take control of their health finances.
-* Fostering trust through honesty and transparency in all interactions.
-* Creating a sustainable business model that benefits members, providers, and stakeholders alike.
-* Staying ahead of regulatory changes and adapting quickly to new opportunities.
-* Building strong relationships with providers to ensure quality care at fair prices.
-*
+**Summary:**
+ClearHealth begins as a transparent, member-funded health coverage pool, evolves into a technology-driven cooperative structure with stop-loss protection, and matures into a captive framework that gives members ownership and control of their healthcare funding — all without entering the employer-sponsored or ERISA-regulated ecosystem.